 The set’s white borders are accentuated with colorful flags on each card’s top and bottom.

 However, from a design perspective, the set is one of my least favorite designs of all the 1970’s Topps baseball card sets.

-The set is chock full of the stars of the era, including Nolan Ryan, Johnny Bench, and Hank Aaron.
+The set is chock full of the era’s stars, including Nolan Ryan, Johnny Bench, and Hank Aaron.